iovisor/iovisor-ovn/README.md

 # IOVisor-OVN

-IOVisor-OVN extends the current [OVN](https://github.com/openvswitch/ovs/) backend with [IOVisor](https://www.iovisor.org/) technology.
+IOVisor-OVN extends the current [Open Virtual Networking (OVN) project](https://github.com/openvswitch/ovs/) with a new backend absed on the [IOVisor](https://www.iovisor.org/) technology.
-It creates a new data plane that is semantically equivalent to the original OvS-based one, but based on IOVisor, that is exploits the eBPF virtual machine and can be integrated with the eXpress Data Path (XDP) technology for improved performance.
+In a nutshell, IOVisor-ION defines a new data plane that is semantically equivalent to the original one, mostly based on Open vSwitch.
+The new data plane exploits the eBPF virtual machine (also known as IOVisor) and in future it could be integrated with the eXpress Data Path (XDP) technology for improved performance.

 ### Why?